jupyter-server/enterprise_gateway/docs/source/contributors/system-architecture.md

 artifact of the kernel manager `_launch_kernel()` method.
 * `**kw` is a set key-word arguments.

 `confirm_remote_startup()` is responsible for detecting that the remote kernel has been appropriately launched and is ready to receive requests.
-This can include gather application status from the remote resource manager but is really a function of having received the connection information from the remote kernel launcher.
+This can include gathering application status from the remote resource manager but is really a function of having received the connection information from the remote kernel launcher.
 (See [Kernel Launchers](#kernel-launchers))

 ```python
 @abstractmethod